Chart Your Course to the Panama City Ale Trail

 El Wierdo is the local tacopub – but it’s more than just tacos and beer.
 It’s also one of the largest collective art installations in Panama City.
 A dozen local artists joined forces to create a celebration of all things weird.
 Individually, each art installation is stunning, but when combined, their collective magic turns this tacopub into a work of art.
 Inside of the weirdness, you’ll find a couple of Giraffstronauts flying sneaker shuttles to the moon surrounded by a galaxy full of polka dots.
 Weird objects and graffiti climb the walls.
 Doodles and Legos decorate the bar.
 The art murals wrap around the inside of the building from the floor to the ceiling, and climb sidewalks and the walls outside.
 But if you’re on the Panama City Ale Trail, you’re probably here for the beer (and maybe the tacos).
 The taps are full of delicious beer brewed in-house, kegged cocktails, and non-alcoholic beverages capable of wetting the driest of whistles.

 Explore the Craft Beer Hot Spots

-With eleven local craft breweries and pubs, it’s not hard to find your favorite craft beer hot spot in Panama City.
+With over a dozen2 local craft breweries and pubs, it’s not hard to find your favorite craft beer hot spot in Panama City.
 Follow our convenient self-guided tour of the Panama City Ale Trail for an authentic ale experience like no other.